rorygleeson/aws-transcribe-iotcore/sam-lambda-iot-rule/README.md

 ## topicPublisher

-To send a message to the sensor/device, an application is used to send the message first to the AWS API gateway.
+To send a message to the sensor/device, an application is used to send the message first to the AWS API gateway with REST API.
 When the API gateway receives the message, it will forward it to this Lambda.
 The Lambda will then publish the message onto the MQTT broker topic.
 The device should be subscribed to this topic, and will receive the message.

 ## topicSubscriber